jcouto/labcams/README.md

 ## Instalation:

-**Note:** On windows I suggest getting the [ git bash terminal ](https://git-scm.com/downloads).
+**Note:** On windows get the [ git bash terminal ](https://git-scm.com/downloads).
 I had issues running from cmd.exe when installed with conda.

 1. Get [ anaconda ](https://conda.io/anaconda.html).
 Add conda to system PATH when asked.
 Open a terminal (use git bash if on windows) and type ``conda init bash``.
 2. Clone the repository: ``git clone git@bitbucket.org:jpcouto/labcams.git``